 Generally speaking, you don't need to worry too much about tips when you're in China.
-Tipping in restaurants, spas, taxis, salons, etc. is not expected—and it can be a welcome respite for those from countries where it is a real headache calculating how much one should tip.
+Tipping in restaurants, spas, taxis, salons, etc. is not expected—and it can be a welcome respite for those from countries where it is a real headache calculating how much you should tip.

-If you do choose to leave a small tip, like the change from the dinner bill, it is very possible that the staff may give chase to return the money as they will assume you had left it by mistake.
+If you do choose to leave a small tip in Chinese yuan, like the change from the dinner bill, it is very possible that the staff may give chase to return the money as they will assume you had left it by mistake.
 In other locations, like Western hotels, a service charge might be added, but again, no tipping is expected.

-One exception is when you go on organized tour.
+One exception is when you go on an organized tour.
 No one knows exactly why tipping is expected on tours, but it has come to be the norm.
 It is customary on tours to tip the guide and driver a certain amount per day.
 The guide should receive a larger tip than the driver, but both will expect and appreciate the tip.

 Of course, if you feel very strongly against tipping, you won't be required to give one.
-And if you believe the guide or driver were rude or incompetent, then you should report any bad behavior back to the tour operator so they can take the appropriate steps.
+And if you believe the guide or driver was rude or incompetent, then you should report any bad behavior back to the tour operator so they can take the appropriate steps.

 How Much to Tip